Ana06/C-like-compiler/README.md

 ## Authors

-This project was developed by Ana María Martínez Gómez and Víctor Adolfo Gallego Alcalá.
+This project was developed by [Ana María Martínez Gómez](https://github.com/Ana06) and [Víctor Adolfo Gallego Alcalá](https://github.com/vicgalle), except the P-machine which was developed by our teacher [Ricardo Peña](http://dalila.sip.ucm.es/~ricardo/).

 ## Licence

-Code published under MIT License (see [LICENSE](LICENSE)).
+Code published under MIT License (see [LICENSE](compiler-code/LICENSE)), except the content of the P-machine folder which has copyright and belongs to [Ricardo Peña](http://dalila.sip.ucm.es/~ricardo/).